shammer64/kata-todo-ng/README.md

 - Contains a ToDoListEntry component
 - Contains a ToDoListItems component

+4. Write structural test for App component

+- Remove generated content from app template
+- Contains a ToDoList component

-4. Write functional test for the ToDoListItems
+5. Write functional test for the ToDoListItems

 - Renders a list of items passed from parent

-5. Write functional tests for the ToDoListEntry component
+6. Write functional tests for the ToDoListEntry component

 - Submit button disabled with no text
 - Submit button enabled with text
 - Calls a callback function when submit button pressed

-6. Write functional tests for the ToDoList component
+7. Write functional tests for the ToDoList component

 - Handles callback from ToDoListEntry component
 - Passes updated ToDo items to ToDoListItems component